 Whether you’re a backpacker, a short-term tourist, or on a romantic honeymoon there are no shortage of things to do in Prague at night.
 Prague’s nightlife is diverse enough to accommodate all manner of tastes.

-The nightlife in Prague can range from fancy whiskey bars to thrumming EDM clubs, and many many things in between.
+The nightlife in Prague can range from fancy cocktail lounges to thrumming EDM clubs, classy wine bars to grungy basement pubs and many many things in between.
 What are YOU looking for?
 Chances are you will find something that is right up your alley.

 Over 7 million tourists flock to Prague each year for the beautiful architecture, captivating history and of course, the bohemian beer.
 It’s no secret that the city boasts one of the best drinking scenes in Europe.
 In fact, Czechs tend to supplement most activities with a drink in hand, whether its wandering through the farmer’s market or paddle boating down the Vltava river.